 Before anything, let us tell you straight off the bat that using this feature will use up your precious gigabytes, even if you are connected to WiFi.
 This is because this nice little feature boosts your download speeds by using both your Wi-Fi and data connection simultaneously.
 I wouldn’t use it all the time (unless I had unlimited data), but it is a nice tool to take advantage of when in a rush.

 To turn Download Booster on go to Settings > Connections > More connection settings > Download Booster and toggle the feature on.
 A warning will pop up.
 Go ahead and select “Turn on.”
 Now you will see your download speeds increase significantly, making your browsing experience much faster when you have a good 4G and Wi-Fi signal.

 Widgets are convenient, but they can get out of hand.
 And when they do, not only will they look ugly, but they will also slow your Samsung Galaxy S8 down.
 Widget animations and updates require processing power, so try to keep your home screens as clean as possible.

 You will need to enable Developer options for the last few tips.
 This makes an extra slew of settings visible to the user.
-These settings are hidden because of their unnecessary nature (to the general consumer), but it offers some great tweaks for those who really want to customize the experience.
+These settings are hidden because they’re unnecessary to the general consumer, but it offers some great tweaks for those who really want to customize the experience.

 How to enable developer options: